Induction cooking

 Induction cooking is a cooking process using direct electrical induction heating of cookware, rather than relying on flames or heating elements.
 Induction cooking allows high power and very rapid increases in temperature to be achieved: changes in heat settings are instantaneous.

-Pots or pans with suitable bases are placed on an induction electric stove (also induction hob or induction cooktop) which generally has a heat-proof glass-ceramic surface above a coil of copper wire with an alternating electric current passing through it.
-The resulting oscillating magnetic field induces an electrical current in the cookware, which is converted into heat by resistance.
-To work with induction, cookware must contain a ferromagnetic metal such as cast iron or some stainless steels.
-Induction tops typically will not heat copper or aluminum cookware because the magnetic field cannot produce a concentrated current.
+An induction electric stove (also induction hob or induction cooktop) generally has a heat-resistant glass-ceramic surface.
+Below each cooking position there is a coil of copper wire with an alternating electric current passing through it.
+The resulting oscillating magnetic field induces an electrical current in the metal bottom of the cookware, which produces heat by flowing through resistance.
+Typically, cookware must contain a ferromagnetic metal such as cast iron or some stainless steels.
+Induction tops typically will not heat copper or aluminum cookware because the magnetic field cannot produce a concentrated current (see skin effect).

 Induction cooking is among the most efficient ways of cooking, which means it produces less waste heat and it can be quickly turned on and off.
 Some chefs and restaurants have a preference for induction stoves, as their precise settings allow for greater consistency and cooking to exact specifications.
 Induction has safety advantages compared to gas stoves and emits no air pollution into the kitchen.
 Cooktops are also usually easy to clean, because the cooktop itself has a smooth surface and does not get very hot.
-When moving heavy pans (such as cast-iron pans), it is important to lift the pan to avoid scratching the glass surface.
+Heavy cookware may scratch the surface if dragged across the cook top surface.

 History

 An early induction cooker patent from 1909 illustrates the principle.
 Current in the coil of wire S induces a magnetic field in the magnetic core M. The magnetic field passes through the bottom of the pot A, inducing eddy currents within it.
 Unlike this concept, a modern cooking surface uses electronically generated high-frequency current.

-The first patents were issued in the early 1900s.
+The first patents were issued in the early 1900s, Arthur Berry applying for a UK patent in 1906, and Simon Hohlfeld, a German patent in 1909.
 Demonstration stoves were shown by the Frigidaire division of General Motors in the mid-1950s on a touring showcase.
 The induction cooker was shown heating a pot of water with a newspaper placed between the stove and the pot, to demonstrate the convenience and safety.
 This unit was never put into production.

 Modern implementations came in the early 1970s, with work done at the Research & Development Center of Westinghouse Electric Corporation.
 That work was first put on display at the 1971 National Association of Home Builders convention in Houston, Texas, as part of the Westinghouse Consumer Products Division display.
 The stand-alone single-burner range was named the Cool Top Induction Range.
 It used parallel Delco Electronics transistors developed for automotive electronic ignition systems to drive the 25 kHz current.